Abelaj50/Gopher-Hunting/README.md

 * [Visual Demonstration](#visual-demonstration)

 ## General info
 This project is the fourth project for CS 478 (Software Development for Mobile Platforms) at the University of Illinois at Chicago, Spring 2022.
 Our task was to design and code a game of gopher hunting as a self-playing on an Android device running version Android 11 (API 30).
-Two algorithms that we designed play against each other in an effort to find the hole that contains the gopher.
+Two worker threads play against each other, using algorithms that we designed, in an effort to find the hole that contains the gopher.
+There are exactly 100 holes in the field; the holes are arranged as a 10×10 matrix and equally spaced with respect to each other.
+The first thread to find gopher wins the game.

 ## Getting Started
 If you would like to download the app from the Google Play Store, click **here**.
 If you would like to browse through the source code in the environment it was created in, make sure you have **Android Studio 2021.1.1** installed.